Fair youth, beneath the trees, thou can’st not leave

 SUMMER.
 Jessica – Healer, Priestess: black and beautiful.

-A much younger lover than I imagined seeing and being seen by
+A much younger lover than I imagined being seen so deeply by

 she meets me on a new exalted plane – heart-mind – body — and soul.